fedora-riscv/dotnet7.0/README.md

 # dotnet7.0

-This is the work-in-progress .NET 7.0 package for Fedora.
-When it's ready, it will be merged into Fedora proper.
+This is the .NET 7.0 package for Fedora.

 This package is maintained by the Fedora DotNet SIG (Special Interest Group).
 You can find out more about the DotNet SIG at: